-GST-registered persons that are in the course of winding up their businesses are entitled to claim input tax on expenses incurred to terminate their businesses subject to the attribution and apportionment rules under the GST legislation.
+If you are GST-registered and in the midst of winding up your business, you may claim input tax on your termination-related expenses, subject to the attribution and apportionment rules under the GST Act.

 Termination of business

-For GST purposes, anything done in connection with the termination or intended termination of a business is treated as being done in the course or furtherance of that business.
-Therefore, if you carry out taxable activities to wind up the business, such as sale of business assets, you must charge GST on the taxable supplies.
+Anything done in connection with the termination or intended termination of a business is regarded as done in the course and furtherance of that business for GST purposes.
+Therefore, you must charge GST on your taxable supplies made (e.g., sale of business assets) in the course of winding up the business.

 Claiming input tax on termination expenses